The Law of Compression: Communication Efficiency in Predictive Systems

 8. Conclusion

-The Law of Compression offers a comprehensive framework for understanding communication efficiency by integrating quantitative data reduction and qualitative, context-dependent meaning preservation.
-By focusing on minimizing data transfer while preserving meaning, the LoC provides new insights into human and machine communication strategies.
+The Law of Compression offers a framework for understanding communication efficiency by integrating data reduction with context-dependent predictive value.
+By focusing on MP, SC, and ΔQ, LoC connects compressed signals to measurable improvements in receiver prediction.